 To ensure that the cleaning is complete, inspect the inside of the tank once the vinegar and water mixture is cooled.
 If you still see the build-ups, let the coffee machine cool down completely, then run a fresh brew cycle with a fresh mixture of water and white vinegar.

 Step 6: Run a cold water cycle to rinse

-After the clean/brew cycle is completed throw away the vinegar-water mixture and allow the coffee machine to cool down completely.
+After the clean/brew cycle is completed throw away the white vinegar-water mixture and allow the coffee machine to cool down completely.

 Then fill the reservoir with fresh running cold tap water and run a normal brew cycle with just the water.